Dashron/Roads/README.md

 name     | type                               | description
  --------|------------------------------------|---------------
- method  | string                             | The HTTP method that was provided to the request url     | string                             | The url that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that the router located.
+ method  | string                             | The HTTP method that was provided to the request url     | string                             | The URL that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that the router located.
 Execute this function to perform the standard API action for this HTTP method and URL.
 This method will always return a promise.